113ll3/Ibmclouddocscli/reference/ibmcloud/cli_resource_group.md

 </dl>

 <strong>Examples</strong>:
-Create a service instance named `my-service-instance` using service plan `test-service-plan` of service `test-service` on location `eu-gb`:
+Create a service instance that is named `my-service-instance` using service plan `test-service-plan` of service `test-service` on location `eu-gb`:

 ```
 ibmcloud resource service-instance-create my-service-instance test-service test-service-plan eu-gb